Anderson County, South Carolina: History

 Anderson County was founded in 1826 after the dissolution of the Pendleton District and was named after Robert Anderson, an American Revolutionary War general.
 During the Civil War, the county became a center of ammunitions production for the Confederate States Army.
-The county seat and largest city is Anderson; both the county and city are also located in the Greenville-Anderson-Mauldin, SC Metropolitan Statistical Area.
-Agriculturally, the county is ranked high in production.
-Its ranked first in the southeast, second in the south, and twenty-third in the United States according to the United States Department of Commerce.
+The county seat and largest city is Anderson; both the county and city are also located in the Greenville-Anderson-Greer metropolitan statistical area.
+Agriculturally, the county is ranked first in the southeast, second in the south, and 23rd in the United States according to the United States Department of Commerce.
 Cotton, corn, and various fruits and vegetables are grown along with a large poultry industry located the county.